 Naturally, you should use ‘please’ (s’il vous plait), ‘thank you’ (merci) and ‘ you’re welcome’ (je vous en prie or casually ‘it’s nothing’, i’ll n’y a pas de quoi) when appropriate.

-Some foreigners complain that the French are rude or snobbish, but this is often misinterpreted; not adhering to French etiquette can be seen as offensive or an insult, even in ways you might not even realise.
-For example, in Paris, dressing formally on the street is seen as respectful to others, whereas eating while walking or grooming in public is frowned upon and could be taken as a personal affront.
+Some foreigners complain that the French are rude or snobbish, but this is often a misinterpretation; not adhering to French etiquette can be offensive or insulting.
+For example, in Paris, dressing formally on the street is respectful to others; eating while walking or grooming in public is a personal affront.

-Among close acquaintances French etiquette is naturally more casual, as well as among youths and students, for example, who might start using first names straight away.
+Among close acquaintances, French etiquette is naturally more casual.
+This is also the case among youth and students, for example, who use first names straightaway.

-Friends and family also kiss (la bise or bisous) to greet each other, which can range from the typical two (common in Paris) up to four kisses in other parts of France.
-It’s not usually a real kiss but rather a brush of the check with a kiss sound, or sometimes without any contact or noise at all, typically starting from the left (or right cheek).
+Friends and family also kiss (la bise or bisous) to greet each other.
+This can range from the typical two (common in Paris) up to four kisses in other parts of France.
+It’s not usually a real kiss but rather a brush of the cheek with a kiss sound, or sometimes without any contact or noise at all, typically starting from the left (or right cheek).
 Hugging is much less common, however, and generally uncomfortable for the French; there isn’t even a French word for hug.

 Social etiquette France

 A common way of getting to know someone is to have a drink together.
-But the French are not into bar binges as a way of socialising – instead an aperitif is usually sipped and stops at two.
-Wine accompanies dinner and never replaces it, and a glass is filled to three-quarters or less but never to the brim.
+But the French are not into bar binges as a way of socializing; instead, guests sip an aperitif or two and call it an evening.
+Wine accompanies dinner and never replaces it.
+A wine glass fills to three-quarters or less but never to the brim.

 At the dinner table, French manners dictate that the French keep their arms above the table, not in their lap.
-It’s also not typical French etiquette to yell across a room, and you should approach the person you want to talk to before speaking.
+It’s also not typical French etiquette to yell across a room; approach the person you want to talk to before speaking.